 I never would have visited Susita if it hadn’t been for Sara Zafrir, owner of Genghis Khan in the Golan.
-She insisted that this was a “must-see.”
+When I asked her what to see in the Golan Heights, she insisted that this was a “must-see.”
 I’m so glad I took her advice.

 In my small rental car, accompanied by a fellow blogger, Seanna Fallon of Seanna’s World, I set off.
 Once we left the main road, the pavement got progressively worse, at times more pothole than asphalt.
 It was chilly day, but in all directions were the green rolling hills of the Golan Heights, covered in wildflowers.